maddeno/larasitefrontend/README.md

 React, React-Router, Semantic UI, JWT

 This app is a professional website for my sister, Lara.
 She is a concert violinist / music teacher, and needed her own website as a promotional tool and for prospective clients to book gigs or lessons.
 Functionality is based on Lara's specifications: she wanted to provide users with all the information they would when looking to hire a musician.
-Forms are available to request bookings, and contain input fields relevant for Lara to assess the job.
+Forms are available to request bookings, and contain all the relevant input fields for Lara to assess the job.

 The React front-end features components that render Lara's promotional information.
 The homepage is consists of a brief description of her musical philosophy and available services.
-A biography component details her education and experience, and includes a more detailed resume.
-There is a gallery of images and a page of embedded videos from Lara's youtube channel so that users can hear her play.
+A biography component gives an overview of her education and experience, and includes a more detailed resume.
+There is a gallery and a page of embedded videos from Lara's youtube channel so that users can hear her play.

 The most important functionality is the forms; users have access to forms for booking eithr gigs or lessons.
 Users are prompted to enter their contact information and the details of the job.
 Upon submitting a form a new instance of gig or lesson is created on the back-end, and from there Lara can review the details of the job.